 If you like them as much as I do you should try this Easy Thai Vegetable Green Curry, Cauliflower Curry, Pumpkin Curry, Red Lentil Curry, Chickpea Curry or Butternut Squash Chickpea Coconut Curry.

+There’s not too much chili heat added to the curry, which makes it perfect for all the family.
 I often add some fresh red chili or crushed red pepper on the side for anyone who likes their curry a little bit spicier.
+Coconut milk is used to add a creaminess to the sauce making this a great vegan, dairy free and also gluten-free curry.

 I like to add meat free meals into my families weekly meal plans, and eggplant curry is a great flavored packed way to do that.
 When I grow eggplant in my garden it goes crazy and I end up with an abundance of eggplant.